 A factoring agreement is a contract that outlines the process of a business selling outstanding invoices, also known as accounts receivable, to a third party for upfront cash.
 The factoring process follows a few simple steps:

-- You contact your factoring company to verify whether the client’s invoice will qualify according to your contract terms.
+You contact your factoring company to verify whether the client’s invoice will qualify according to your invoice factoring contract terms.

 Factoring can benefit companies by providing them with liquid capital to meet short-term needs, such as payroll, marketing, and equipment purchases.
 It helps them maintain cash flow as they grow by taking on new clients or expanding their services.
 If your business is considering factoring, these are some of the typical contract terms and fees.

-Common Fees and Terms in a Factoring Contract
+Common Fees & Terms in an Invoice Factoring Contract

 Every factoring company has different expectations and rules, but certain fees and terms are common in contracts.
 Understanding these terms will help you determine the best factoring agreement for your specific needs.